diegosbaz/diegosbaz/README.md

-I’m interested in design, innovation, user experience, and data-driven insights.
+I’m interested in design, innovation, user experience, and data-driven insights. <br>
 I’m currently learning Python, AI product development, SQL, and web automation <br>
-📫 How to reach me: linkedin.com/in/dscosta
+📫 How to reach me: linkedin.com/in/dscosta <br>
-😄 Pronouns: he/him
 ⚡ Fun fact: I find inspiration for design in unexpected places — from podcasts to nature to bee colonies!

 <!---